RevenueHunt/docs/docs/how-to-guides/send-leads-to-klaviyo.md

 Apart from giving your customers personalized product recommendations, you can connect your quiz to Klaviyo.
 This way all the contacts coming from the quiz will be added to your Klaviyo account and you can create targeted email campaigns to upsell them.

+This article walks you through the process of connecting your quiz to Klavviyo and settup up post-quiz email flow.

 <div class="videoWrapper">
 <iframe src="https://www.youtube.com/embed/2NK7PTfNpJg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 ## Link Your Quiz to Klaviyo

-1. To connect the quiz to Klaviyo you’ll have to provide your Klaviyo **Public API Key**.
+To connect the quiz to Klaviyo you’ll have to provide your Klaviyo **Public API Key**.
 Public API Key is essential because it allows us to send information to Klaviyo Profiles.

 2. To find your Public Key login to your Klaviyo account.
-In account Settings open the `API Keys` tab and copy the public API Key.
+In account `Settings` open the `API Keys` tab and copy the public API Key.
 You can get your Klaviyo Public API Key [here](https://www.klaviyo.com/account#api-keys-tab).
 3. Navigate back to the Shop Quiz app.
 4. In the `Quiz > Connect` tab, scroll to Klaviyo and edit the connection.
 Paste your Public API Key and save.
 5. Publish the changes with the top-right `Publish` button.